amr935/Python_Tasks/Lec 3/Readme.md

 print(f"Factorial of {num} is: {result}")

+---

-📌 Task 2: Using the Math Module for Calculations
+## 📌 Task 2: Using the Math Module for Calculations

-✅ Problem Statement:
+### ✅ Problem Statement:
 Write a Python program that:

-Asks the user for a number.
+1. Asks the user to enter a number.

-Uses the math module to calculate:
+2. Uses Python's built-in `math` module to calculate the:

-✅ Square root of the number
+   - ✅ Square root of the number

-✅ Natural logarithm (log base e)
+   - ✅ Natural logarithm (log base *e*) of the number

-✅ Sine of the number (in radians)
+   - ✅ Sine of the number (in radians)

-Displays the calculated results.
+3. Displays all the calculated results in a clear format.

-🔁 Sample Output:
+### 🔁 Sample Output:
 Enter a number: 25
 Square root: 5.0
 Logarithm: 3.2188758248682006
 Sine: -0.13235175009777303

 💡 Code:
 import math